Information for Parents + Families

-Cook Counseling Center is available to provide all students with premium mental health services.
-Cook Counseling Center offers short-term individual, couples, and group counseling for any concerns that your student might have, such as stress, depression, anxiety, academic motivation, and relationship problems.
+Cook Counseling Center is available to provide Virginia Tech students with mental health services and resources.
+Cook Counseling Center offers short-term individual, couples, and group counseling for personal concerns that your student might have, such as stress, depression, anxiety, academic motivation, and relationship problems.

 During the first appointment, the student will first complete a brief computerized assessment.
 The student will then meet with a clinician who will discuss the student's current concern as well as obtain information about the student’s background.
 Both sources of data are important in determining how to best assist the student.
 The counselor will discuss possible action plans with the student.
 Options may include individual or group counseling at Cook Counseling Center, referral to a psychiatric provider at Cook Counseling Center, referral to a practitioner in the local community, referral to a workshop, or referral to other campus support services.